mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Finally, some autonomous networks have requirements to control the operation of Internet protocols internally, and some users or groups of users might cede control of some aspect of how they use the Internet to a central authority, either voluntarily or under legal compulsion.
 In both of these cases, should Internet protocols accommodate such requirements, and if so, how?

-This document discusses aspects of centralization with regard to Internet protocol design. {{why}} explains why it is necessary for Internet protocols to avoid centralization when possible. {{kinds}} surveys the different kinds of centralization that Internet protocols might be involved in. {{limitations}} then catalogues current high-level approaches to mitigating centralization and discusses their limitations.
+This document discusses aspects of centralization with regard to Internet protocol design. {{why}} explains why it is necessary for Internet protocols to avoid centralization when possible. {{kinds}} surveys the different kinds of centralization that Internet protocols might be involved in. {{decentralization}} then catalogues current high-level approaches to mitigating centralization and discusses their limitations.
 Finally, {{considerations}} discusses cross-cutting interactions between centralization and protocol design, recommending best practices where appropriate.

 Engineers who design and standardize Internet protocols are the primary audience for this document.
 However, designers of proprietary protocols can benefit from considering aspects of centralisation, especially if they intend their protocol to be considered for standardisation.
 Likewise, policymakers can use this document to help identify and remedy inappropriately centralized protocols and applications.